Hiswe/hiswe.github.io/source/_posts/12-vue-with-nuxt.md

 ### routing

 In a standard Vue application you'll need to manually configure the router.
-This how the `router.js` usually looks like:
+This is how the `router.js` usually looks like:

 {% include_code lang:js 12-vue-with-nuxt/02-vue-router.js %}